 For the past two years, Puget Sound Institute Lead Social Scientist Kelly Biedenweg has been working with the Puget Sound Partnership to identify and recommend what are termed “human wellbeing indicators.”
 These indicators will be adopted by the agency as part of its Human Quality of Life Vital Sign.
 Biedenweg, along with Kari Stiles of the Puget Sound Partnership, and Katharine Wellman of Northern Economics presented a final report to the Leadership Council last month.

-Dr. Ed Kolodziej is one of the newest collaborators with the Puget Sound Institute.
+Dr. Ed Kolodziej is one of the Puget Sound Institute’s newest collaborators.
 Kolodziej began his appointment at the University of Washington Department of Civil and Environmental Engineering last fall with a joint appointment at Interdisciplinary Arts and Sciences at UW Tacoma.
 His research looks at some of the ways that organic compounds like steroids and other pharmaceuticals persist in the environment.
-Known as contaminants of emerging concern (CEC), these compounds are flushed into Puget Sound and other natural systems every day.
+Known as contaminants of emerging concern (CECs), these compounds are flushed into Puget Sound and other natural systems every day.

 Climate change, like politics, is local.
 “At least that is how you have to look at the impacts,” says Encyclopedia of Puget Sound topic editor Amy Snover.
 Snover is the Director of the Climate Impacts Group at the University of Washington and has been conducting research on the expected ‘time of emergence’ for climate change in the Puget Sound region.